Skip to main content

 Report overview

-System Health Review facilitates recurring reliability check-ins grouping your Nobl9 SLOs by projects, services, and labels of your choice through the remaining error budget metric in a table format.
+System Health Review is a table-formatted report.
+It groups your Nobl9 SLOs by projects, services, and labels of your choice through the remaining error budget metric.

 The report gives both aggregated and detailed views of the overall system health for SLOs residing in selected projects or services.
 The four color-coded categories reflect the available error budget of the SLOs: